 Hey everyone, Jimmy with JimsReviewRoom.
 The MX line up has always, at least for me, been the premium, fully featured devices that comes from Logitech.
-They have their MX Master 2, they have a new MX keyboard being released, today, I’m testing their MX Sound.
+They have their MX Master 2, they have a new MX keyboard being released, and today, I’m testing their MX Sound.
 A 2.0 premium desktop speaker set, with a focus on design and audio performance.
-As always being transparent, Logitech did send these to me for review and I’ll of course put it through it’s paces and see if they’re good.
-They retail for $99 at the time of this video.
-As always, I’ll place my affiliate links in the video description.
-Click on those links and they’ll give you the most updated prices in real-time.
+As always being transparent, Logitech did send these to me for review, but I’ll, of course, put them through the paces and see if they’re good.
+They retail for $99 at the time of this review.
+As always, I’ll place my affiliate links up above – click on those links and they’ll give you the most updated prices in real-time.
 You never know when these things might go on sale.

 Overall, I’m very impressed by the audio quality at just the $100 price range.
 I do wish there were other lifestyle or convenience features like hand gestures to control music, specifically pause and play, NFC would have been nice, but overall, if you’re in the $100 price range, fine with a 2.0 desktop setup, and can forgo those extra features you might find on more expensive speakers, the MX Sound is seriously worth a look at.

 And that’s it folks, be sure to Like and Subscribe.
 Follow me on Facebook, Twitter, and/or Instagram.
-Again, I’m Jimmy with JimsReviewRoom and I’m here to help YOU, make that purchase decision.
-You guys take care, and I’ll see YOU, on the next one.
-Bye.
+Again, I’m Jimmy with JimsReviewRoom and I’m here to help you make that purchase decision.
+You guys take care, and I’ll see you on the next one.